 More About This Breed

 The Belgian Malinois (pronounced MAL-in-wah) is a medium-size Belgian shepherd dog that at first glance resembles a German Shepherd Dog.
 Malinois are shorthaired, fawn-colored dogs with a black mask.
 They are one of four types of Belgian herding dogs, and have been shown in the U.S. as a separate breed since 1959.

 Originally developed in Malines, Belgium, Malinois have a great deal of stamina and truly enjoy working.
 They are intelligent and very active dogs that excel at many tasks.
 In addition to herding, they also do well with police work, search and rescue, and in performance events, such as agility.

-People who are not familiar with the Malinois often confuse him with the German Shepherd Dog (GSD), but there are significant differences in the body structure and temperament of the two breeds.
+People who are not familiar with the Malinois often confuse them with the German Shepherd Dog (GSD), but there are significant differences in the body structure and temperament of the two breeds.
 Malinois are smaller dogs with lighter bones.
-They stand with their weight well on their toes, which gives them a square body profile, while today's GSD has a long, sloping back and carries his weight flatter on his feet.
+They stand with their weight well on their toes, which gives them a square body profile, while today's GSD has a long, sloping back and carries their weight flatter on their feet.

 Malinois are fawn-colored, red, or brown, and the tips of their hair are black, while the GSD is usually tan with a black saddle.
 Additionally, the Malinois has a more refined, chiseled head that the GSD and smaller, more triangular ears.